chanmix51/sfPgLookPlugin/README.md

 For now, simple CRUD operations and basic forms are supported, no code generation, no admin gen, no schema, no fixtures, just a kernel to make easy, fast and efficient queries.

 Queries return Collections, with handy iterator methods like in Propel 1.5 : isFirst, isLast, isOdd, getOddEven etc ...
-I haven't tested it yet with PostGIS but it should work fine.
+I haven t tested it yet with PostGIS but it should work fine.